Stacked Uninsured Motorist Coverage, What is it?

 SO WHAT DOES UNINSURED MOTORIST COVER?

-It covers your medical bills, wage loss, and money for your suffering after the $10,000.00 personal injury protection is exhausted and after the at-fault driver has confirmed there is no insurance or has offered the very little insurance to pay your bills.
+It covers your medical bills, wage loss, and money for your suffering after the $10,000.00 personal injury protection is exhausted and after the at-fault driver has confirmed there is no car insurance or has offered very little car insurance to pay your bills.

 Why is uninsured motorist coverage important?